 - Subject/Expert Speakers—Subject matter expert speakers are often consultants or other experts in a wide variety of subjects, such as IT, human resources, leadership, law, etc., who can speak to associations or companies.
 Organizers are sometimes willing to pay for a longer format than a 45-60 minutes presentation, like a workshop.
 These solo speakers and panelists are not interested in speaking as an income sources.
 Rather, these subject matter experts are usually trying to grow a non-speaking business, such as consulting or similar professional service.
 They look to speaking as a great way to build awareness for their business and personal brand, so doing free gigs can be a good business strategy.

-A third type of speaker might be called a “hybrid.”
-These speakers usually get paid to speak, but are occasionally willing to speak for free if the audience is comprised of people who could hire the speaker for their own event or for their consulting services.
+The third type of speaker might be called a “hybrid.”
+These speakers usually get paid to speak but are occasionally willing to speak for free if the audience is comprised of people who could hire the speaker for their own event or for their consulting services.

 It’s important to keep in mind that most events have a policy of not paying speakers other than the keynote speaker, and possibly one or two featured speakers.
 It would be unaffordable for them to do otherwise.